• Heritage Christian Jan 2024

 Saluda Shoals Park offers one of the best options for a beginner!
 This is my family’s favorite spot for a quick river outing.
 It’s such a convenient location with parking right near the launch ramp.

 There’s usually a decent amount of people enjoying the river on a nice day so if you’re unsure of where to go just follow the crowd!
-It can take about 1 – 1.5 hours to float from the entrance to the exit, and if you’re lucky you’ll spot some adorable river otters on the way!
+It can take about 1 – 1.5 hours to float from the entrance to the exit, and if you’re lucky, you’ll spot some adorable river otters on the way!

 Saluda Shoals River